aiven/devportal/docs/tools/cli/service.rst

 ``avn service current-queries``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-List current service connections/queries for an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for Redis™* service.
+List current service connections/queries for an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for Redis®* service.

 .. list-table::
   :header-rows: 1